littensy/remo/README.md

 #### 📦 Built-in middleware

 - `loggerMiddleware` creates detailed logs of the arguments and return value of a remote invocation.

+- `throttleMiddleware(options?)` prevents a remote from being invoked more than once every `throttle` seconds.
+  - If `trailing` is true, the last event will be fired again after the throttle period has passed.
+Does not apply to async functions.
+  - If an async remote is throttled, or it is not done processing the last request, the promise will resolve with the result of the last invocation.
+If there is no previous value available, the promise will reject.

 #### 🧱 Creating middleware